ozgurekinci00/wewantwaste/README.md

 # Skip Hire Page Redesign

+You can test the implementation at https://wewantwaste-wine.vercel.app/.
+It is deployed via Vercel for testing convenience.

 ## Overview
 This project is a redesign of the skip selection page of https://wewantwaste.co.uk/, focusing on improved UI/UX, responsive design, and maintainable React code.
 The application allows users to browse and select skip options based on their needs.